rickythefox/turbodbc-lambda-layer/README.md

 ## Installation
 You can use the ready-built layer from the releases section of this repository or build your own using the provided builder.

-### Use the pre-built layer from Releases
+### Use the pre-built layer
-1. Download the zip file.
+1. Download the zip file from Releases.
 2. Run the following command to install the layer:
 ```bash
   aws lambda publish-layer-version \